 BC's Information and Privacy Commissioner strongly supports this process.
 It helps the College assure the public that pharmacists look at PharmaNet records only for appropriate reasons.

 Here's how an audit works.
-The College sends the pharmacy a printout listing pharmacy name and code, date of access, patient's name and PHN, pharmacist's name and ID.
+The Ministry of Health sends the pharmacy a printout listing pharmacy name and code, date of access, patient's name and PHN, pharmacist's name and ID.
 The audit comes with a cover letter and instructions for the manager asking for a reply within a month.
-Many pharmacies return the audit within a week, and the college appreciates these prompt replies.

-Pharmacy managers can simplify the audit process by establishing a system that allows pharmacists to record non-dispensing access.
-The access audit helps the college verify that pharmacists keep appropriate records.
+Pharmacy managers can simplify the audit process by establishing a system that allows pharmacists to record PharmaNet access not associated with a dispense.
+The access audit helps the Ministry verify that pharmacists keep appropriate records.
 There are many valid reasons for accessing PharmaNet.
 The audit is not meant to discourage appropriate patient record checks.

 For more information on PharmaCare, please visit the PharmaCare website: www.health.gov.bc.ca/pharmacare/